CERTCC/CERT-Guide-to-CVD/docs/tutorials/executive_summary.md

 # Executive Summary

-Software-based products and services have vulnerabilities---conditions or behaviors that allow the violation of an explicit or implicit security policy.
+Software-based products and services have vulnerabilities&mdash;conditions or behaviors that allow the violation of an explicit or implicit security policy.
 This should come as no surprise to those familiar with software.
 What many find surprising nowadays is just how many products